JuCJeff/doitbig-ui/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+## Installing

+1. Make sure that you have Node v8 or above installed.
+2. Clone this repo using `git clone git@gitlab.com:cs506-doit-sts/doitbig-ui.git`
+3. Move to the appropriate directory: `cd doitbig-ui`.<br />
+4. Run `npm install` in order to install dependencies and clean the git repo.<br />
+5. At this point you can run `npm start` to see the app at `http://localhost:3000`

 ## Backend Interaction

 What things you need to install the software and how to install them